sounak98/eth-read/README.md

 - currently dependent on Etherscan API for contract ABI but there seems be a way to do it without the need for an ABI (found the approach in this article https://louisabraham.github.io/articles/no-abi.html but have not tested it yet)

+- read result can be returned in appropriate data types (number, boolean) instead of string

 #### Deployment

 Deployed using render at https://eth-read-api.onrender.com.
 For running locally check [api/README.md](./api/README.md).